 - Schedule a meeting with the Scoutmaster to discuss your troop activity level and positions of responsibility.
 He takes these requirements very seriously and will be the person who has to sign off on them.

 - If you haven’t at least started all your outstanding merit badges, do so now.

-- When you have completed all of your outstanding merit badges (or are at least very close to completing them), contact Mr. Young to start discussing your leadership service project.
+- When you have completed all of your outstanding merit badges (or are at least very close to completing them), contact Mr. Davis to start discussing your leadership service project.
 He or another trained advisor will be your Eagle Advisor throughout the Eagle advancement process.
 The role of the Eagle Advisor is to guide you as you complete your requirements and your leadership project plan.
 He will be the initial approver of your project plan before it is submitted for approval to your Scoutmaster and the Unit Committee.
 He will also support you in your DEBOR project and final reviews.